RediSearch/RediSearch/docs/Commands.md

       For JSON, the identifier is a JSON Path expression.

     * **AS {attribute}**

-      This optional parameter define the logical name to use in the query.
-If the attribute is missing, the identifier is used.
+      This optional parameter defines the attribute associated to the identifier.
+      For example, you can use this feature to alias a complex JSONPath expression with more memorable (and easier to type) name

     #### Field Types

     * **TEXT**